brandontrabucco/controls/README.md

 # Controls

-This package implements differentiable optimal control algorithms in TensorFlow 2.0.
+This package implements differentiable optimal controls in TensorFlow 2.0.
 Have Fun! -Brandon

 # Setup